Yoga and Body Awareness

 Pinterest LinkedIn Tumblr

-One of the best things about yoga is that each movement can be an opportunity to practice mindfulness.
-This involves being curious about what your body is feeling, and not attaching to or judging any thoughts that may arise in the mind.
+One of the best yoga poses for mindfulness is one that allows you to fully immerse yourself in the present moment.
+One of the best things about meditation yoga for beginners is that each movement can be an opportunity to practice mindfulness.
+This involves being curious about what your body is feeling and not attaching to or judging any thoughts that may arise in the mind.

-This calming pose is ideal for ending a session of mindful yoga.
-It relaxes the whole body and helps to lower stress levels.
+This calming pose is ideal for ending a session of meditation yoga for beginners.
+It relaxes the whole body and helps to lower stress levels, making it a perfect transition into stillness.

 The yoga pose Downward Facing Dog, or Adho Mukha Svanasana, offers a number of benefits for your body and mind.
 For example, it helps improve the health of your skin and hair by releasing stress, which causes many of these conditions to develop.